The Bridge on the River Kwai

 The British had already surveyed the area in the early 20th century but abandoned their plans for a railway as the proposed route crossed dense jungle and numerous rivers.
 In addition, disease and heavy monsoon rains would make conditions intolerable.
 The Japanese, however, were undeterred.
 A rail link would be a crucial part of their campaign.

 Construction began in September 1942 and Japanese engineers estimated it would take five years to complete the project.
-Work began at either end of the route and just 16 months later the two teams met in Kanchanaburi Province, 23 miles south of the border crossing at Three Pagodas Pass.
+Work began at either end of the route and just 16 months later the two teams met in Kanchanaburi Province, 37 km (23 miles) south of the border crossing at Three Pagodas Pass.

 To realize their ambitions in record time the Japanese had brought in 330,000 forced workers, mainly local slaves and Allied POWs, and provided them with only simple hand tools.
 The workers were kept in horrific conditions and soon the project became known as the ‘death railway’.
 It is estimated that 90,000 Asian laborers and 16,000 Allied POWs died while working on the line.